The string

 string convert(string text, int nRows);

-convert("PAYPALISHIRING", 3) should return "PAHNAPLSIIGYIR".
+convert("PAYPALISHIRING", 3) should return "PAHNAPLSIIGYIR".1.
+Element manipulation.

 Special boarder condition on first row and last row